hailmikhail/FUS_wiki/Settings-for-tools-(LODs-and-Synthesis).md

 Make sure you select all the worldspaces and make sure you update the values for all 4 lod settings.
 We are only using Terrain LODs.

 After this has ran, copy the output and paste it into the xLODGen_Output.
-Press F5 to update MO2, and make sure that xLODGen_Output is an active mod before going to the next step.
+Press F5 to update MO2, and make sure that xLODGen_Output is an active mod.
+Then optionally you can run Cathedral Asset Optimizer to transform the mod to a .bsa archive which is faster to load when the game starts.
+This is not necessary, if you don't want to do it, just remove the previous .bsa and .esp files.

 ## TexGen
 This will create LOD textures for us.
 Run `TexGen64` in MO2, then follow these settings: